jroefive/jroefive.github.io/my_collections/_misc/list.md

 ### Blogs Posted
 * [Sussex County Love](https://jroefive.github.io/2020/05/07/Sussex-County-Love.html) - A map of all the walks I've taken since coming back to Sussex county and a bunch of pictures.
 * [Travel Photos](https://jroefive.github.io/2020/05/15/Travel-Photos.html) - Links to about 3000 photos from my travels in South America
+* [Reflections on Travel in South America During Protests](https://jroefive.github.io/2020/05/31/Reflections-on-traveling-during-protests-in-South-America.html) - Some thoughts I chose to share about what I witnessed during protests in South America as I was seeing similar patterns in police and military response here in the states.

 ### Things to post
 * Songs or poems I've written